dustinfast/aeye_typer/README.md

 Assuming a sufficiently sized training corpus, the gaze-point accuracy improvement models may be trained with `./aeye_typer.py --train_ml`.

-Mouse-click inference model training is currently not implemented.
+Note: Mouse-click inference model training is currently not implemented.

 ### Inference

-Not Implemented
+Assuming the gaze-point accuracy improvement models have been succesfully trained, run the application in inference moe with `./aeye_typer.py --infer`.

+None Mouse-click inference is currently not implemented.